allespag/spotify-music-quiz/musicquiz/static/media/about.md

 ## Some TODOs

 * Tell the user that the room already exists
-* Allow the user to choose which playlist to play on
 * Create a `404.html` template with a fun gif !
 * Deploy
-* Win/loss animation
 * Multiplayer
 * More tests
 * Volume slider